The LOOP Labs participants Hanna Skoog and Jennifer von der Heydt on circular e-commerce innovation

 How do you get more circular innovations on the market?
 One way is to facilitate conversations across various industries and communities: And this happened when the LOOP Labs did several live-streamed sessions on innovating e-commerce, at the end of 2020.
 People from organizations such as Axfoundation, Loop-it, WAM, Byboks, Smartmile, and Reima joined in for the sessions, where the intention was to co-create innovative ideas that could make e-commerce more sustainable.

 With a community and a mindset tuned in to making lasting change, LOOP hopes to help startups and corporations create sustainable solutions for the future.
-LOOP works in four countries: Antrop (Sweden), Avanto (Finland), Agens (Norway), Startup Iceland (Iceland), and Startup Norway (Norway) – and is supported by Nordic Innovation.
+LOOP works in four countries: Antrop (Sweden), Verona Growth (former Avanto) (Finland), Agens (Norway), Startup Iceland (Iceland), and Startup Norway (Norway) – and is supported by Nordic Innovation.
 Startup Norway has joined this network together with Agens to work on a Nordic level to support more companies going circular.

 Through LOOP, companies can get help with piloting and scaling their circular business model idea: They can test with customers and get feedback on the business model.